pupil-labs/pupil-docs/src/invisible/how-tos/integrate-with-the-real-time-api/build-matlab-experiment.md

 ## Analysing the data
 Having the .csv files means we can read them within MATLAB and start doing some magic!

-Let's plot the amount of fixations per image using our demo data.
+Let's plot the number of fixations per image using our demo data.

 ```matlab
 % Import events and fixations from the csv files as tables